OpenNeuroDerivatives/ds001299-fmriprep/README.md

 # ds001299 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001299](https://openneuro.org/datasets/ds001299).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds001299](https://openneuro.org/datasets/ds001299).

 ## Methods